They say that time heals all wounds

 Based on an upcoming story by the author.

-4 thoughts on “Time Doesn’t Heal All Wounds (A Poem)
+4 responses to “Time Doesn’t Heal All Wounds (A Poem)”

 1. There are wounds that never heal at all.
 You’ll just get used to the pain it caused.
 You’ll learn to live with it everyday.
 You’ll just learn how to guard it, protect it, so no one will get to hurt it more and worsen the pain it has already caused you.